 NETWORK

 Right from the off, the opening credits had me sitting up, because coming immediately after the film's title we see the words 'BY PADDY CHAYEFSKY'.
 So what?
-Well, Chayefsky was 'merely' the guy who wrote the words to this 1977 classic, and screenwriters don't normally get this kind of accolade.
+Well, Chayefsky was 'merely' the guy who wrote the words to this 1976 classic (directed by Sidney Lumet) and screenwriters don't normally get this kind of accolade.

 As someone who thinks screenwriters are often undervalued I found this gratifying.